 The electric fields used in the TDDB measurements are higher than the electric fields in an actual device.
-The mediantime-to-failure can be extrapolated to lower E-fields using the conservative E-model^[28] in order to obtain insight into long-term operation in devices.
-The extrapolation of the ALD-grown MoS2 results of this work, presented in Figure 4, shows that all three thicknesses meet the "10 years" industry standard at $E \le 0.5$ MV cm-1.
-TDDB results of MoS2 films from the litera-ture^[12,13] are shown in Figure 4 together with our ALD MoS2 results, in order to compare different synthesis processes for MoS2 barriers.
-A comparison including h-BN^[12] and TaS_x^[15] barriers can be found in the Supporting Information.
-The $TTF{50\%}$ values of the ALD MoS2 films.
+The median-time-to-failure can be extrapolated to lower E-fields using the conservative E-model [28] in order to obtain insight into long-term operation in devices.
+The extrapolation of the ALD-grown MoS2 results of this work, presented in Figure 4, shows that all three thicknesses meet the '10 years' industry standard at $E \le 0.5$ MV/cm.
+TDDB results of MoS2 films from the literature [12], [13] are shown in Figure 4 together with our ALD MoS2 results in order to compare different synthesis processes for MoS2 barriers.
+A comparison including h-BN [12] and TaS_x [15] barriers can be found in the SI.
+The $TTF{50\%}$ values of the ALD MoS2 films are in general better compared to the other MoS2 films.
 The extrapolation to low E-fields of the ALD MoS2 shows a higher slope and thus a better barrier performance at low E-fields.
-Although the ALD MoS2 films are thicker than the other MoS2 films, the $TTF{50\%}$ of 2.2 nm MoS2 extrapolated to 0.5 MV cm-1 is more than an order of magnitude higher compared with the $TTF{50\%}$ of the 1.3 nm CVD MoS2, which shows the best extrapolation of the literature results.^[12]
+Although the ALD MoS2 films are thicker than the other MoS2 films, the $TTF{50\%}$ of 2.2 nm MoS2 extrapolated to 0.5 MV/cm is more than an order of magnitude higher compared to the $TTF{50\%}$ of the 1.3 nm CVD MoS2, which shows the best extrapolation of the literature results [12].

-Figure 4.
-Extrapolation of the median-time-to-failure data to low electric fields, shown by the linear fit according to the E-model.^[28] The horizontal dashed line indicates a time of 10 years.
+Figure 4: Extrapolation of the median-time-to-failure data to low electric fields, shown by the linear fit according to the E-model [28].
+The horizontal dashed line indicates a time of 10 years.
 ALD MoS2 results are from this work.
-Transferred MoS2 and 850 °C CVD MoS2 results are from Lo et al. (2017)^[12] and 400 °C CVD MoS2 results are from Lo et al. (2018).^[13]
+Transferred MoS2 and 850°C CVD MoS2 results are from Lo et al. (2017) [12] and 400°C CVD MoS2 results are from Lo et al. (2018) [13].

-3. Conclusions
+Conclusions